Sebasxs/dofus-data-decoder/README.md

-# Dofus context generator for Corinna
+# Dofus data decoder & context generator for Corinna
 Takes Dofus game files and makes them readable:
 - Exported markdown files are used for AI context injection.
 - Data uploaded to the database (or exported as JSON files) are treated as menu components.